ilyasotkov/learning-kubernetes/labs/kubernetes-intro.md

 ## 🤔 What is Kubernetes?

 Kubernetes is an open-source platform for consuming cloud **compute**, **storage**, and **networking resources**.
-Kubernetes is also known as the most popular production-grade orchestrator for containerized services and applications.
+Kubernetes is the most popular way to bring containerized (dockerized) software to production at a scale.

+### Tell me about the benefits of using Kubernetes

+If you already know the benefits of developing software using Docker (or containers in general), then *there you got it*.
+Kubernetes happens to be the most popular way to **bring your containerized software to production**.

 ### Kubernetes Inputs and Outputs